SAP-samples/sme-partner-reference-application/Tutorials/51-S4HC-Integration.md

 ### Local Test

 BAS: Open a terminal and start the app with the sandbox profile using the run command `cds watch --profile sandbox`.
 Use the test users as listed in file `.cdsrc.json`.
-Test the critical connection points to ByD.
+Test the critical connection points to S/4.

-1. Test the *Service Endpoints* for `Projects`, `ProjectSummaryTasks`, `ProjectTasks` and `ProjectsTechUser`: The system should return the respective data from ByD (without filtering).
+1. Test the *Service Endpoints* for `Projects`, `ProjectSummaryTasks`, `ProjectTasks` and `ProjectsTechUser`: The system should return the respective data from S/4 (without filtering).

 2. Open the *Web Application* `/authorreadingmanager/webapp/index.html` and open one of the author readings.
 Click on `Create Project`.
-The system should create a project in ByD and display the details in section *Project Details*.
+The system should create a project in S/4 and display the details in section *Project Details*.
-Click on the project link and the system should open a browser window with the ByD project overview.
+Click on the project link and the system should open a browser window with the S/4 project overview.

-3. Test the *Service Endpoints* for `AuthorReadings` and note the ID of the author reading for whwich you created the ByD project in test 2 as **author-reading-ID**.
+3. Test the *Service Endpoints* for `AuthorReadings` and note the ID of the author reading for whwich you created the S/4 project in test 2 as **author-reading-ID**.
 Append `(ID={{author-reading-ID}},IsActiveEntity=true)?$select=toProject&$expand=toProject($select=ID,costCenter,endDateTime,startDateTime,statusCodeText,typeCodeText)` to the service endpoint URL, replace the place holder "{{author-reading-ID}}" by the **author-reading-ID** and run again.
-The system should return the record with the project ID and the ByD project details as sub-node.
+The system should return the record with the project ID and the S/4 project details as sub-node.

 > Note: If you would like to switch users, the browser cache needs to be cleared before.
 This can be for example done in Chrome by pressing CTRL+SHIFT+DEL (or in German: STRG+SHIFT+ENTF), go to `Advanced` and choose a time range and `Passwords and other sign-in data`.